-Opening receptions for the Kortman Gallery exhibit “I’m OK So Far,” a family group exhibition will be Friday, October 7th, 5:00 to 10pm and Saturday, October 8th from 3:00 to 9pm.
-It will be on display through November 12th.
-Kortman Gallery is located upstairs at J. R. Kortman Center for Design, 107 North Main Street in Downtown Rockford.
-The opening reception is free and open to the public.
+“The Purse: art, design, fashion, function” group exhibition in the Kortman Gallery opens with an artist’s reception on Friday, November 22nd from 5:30 to 9pm.
+The gallery is located upstairs at J. R. Kortman Center for Design, 107 North Main Street in Downtown Rockford.
+The exhibit, which is free and open to the public, will run through January 4th, 2020.
 For more information call 815-968-0123 or visit www.jrkortman.com.